dear-digital/linter/README.md

 #### Weekly Commitments and Stipends (New!)

 - Interns are expected to accumulate at least 375 points each week.
 - A week in which an intern fails to accumulate 375 points will not be considered part of the internship and will be treated as a break.
-New week will begin only after they complete their previous tasks successfully.
+A new week will begin only after they successfully complete their previous tasks.
 - Interns achieving 375 points per week for 4 consecutive weeks will receive a stipend of 120EUR.
 - After accumulating points for 8 consecutive weeks, interns will have the opportunity to take on 500-point tasks for a month, success in which may lead to a permanent position.